Skip to content

 A few directions on my list:

-The hobby project continues and DevFest 2026, I'm hoping to have something more structured than a Python script firing a single query.
-A proper service layer, a frontend a researcher can actually navigate, maybe the cross-paper piece running across two or three titles.
+The hobby project continues.
+By DevFest 2026, I'm hoping to have something more structured than a Python script firing a single query — a proper service layer, a frontend a researcher can actually navigate, maybe the cross-paper piece running across two or three titles.
 We'll see how far I get.

 Thanks